 Eighty years have passed since the soothing sound of By the Sleeping Lagoon was first heard across our airwaves as the theme tune to the debut episode of BBC Radio Four’s Desert Island Discs.
 A multitude of MPs and Peers …

 The writer F Scott Fitzgerald memorably once said that ‘There are no second acts in American life’.
 Thankfully Christopher Chataway was British and didn’t adhere one iota to that maxim.
-Mirroring the standard structure of a theatrical play his …
+Mirroring the standard structure of a theatrical play his biopic …

 ‘We all have a book in us’ as the saying goes.
 There are some long-forgotten manuscripts in our collections written by various individuals that unfortunately never had the glory of going to print.
 A red-ribboned bundle titled In the House …